WilkAndy/pinn_advection/README.md

 After 1000 training epochs, the algorithm has predicted that velocity = 1.19 (the true value is 1.2) and it has produced a neural network that predicts $u(t, x)$ with little error.

 ![Animated inverse PINN solution](inverse.gif)

+<a name="inv_challenge"></a>
+### Challenge!

+Another set of observational data is found in [challenge.csv](challenge.csv).
+In this set, there are *2 unknown advection velocities*:

+- the first velocity applies when $t < 0.5$
+- the second velocity applies when $t \geq 0.5$

+Can you find these velocities?

+You might like to approach this challenge by modifying [inverse.py](inverse.py).
+First, try to run `inverse.py`: if you can't then check the [required packages](#req).
+The code [inverse.py](inverse.py) can be modified in the following ways:

+1. Define a new `tf.Variable` called `velocity_end` that will be active for $t\geq 0.5$.
+That is, add another line similar to `velocity = tf.Variable(0.5, dtype = tf.float32)`.
+2. Instead of reading the observations from `observations.csv`, use `challenge.csv` instead.
+That is, change the line `obs = pd.read_csv("observations.csv", comment = "#")`.
+3. Change the PDE, specifically the PDE loss, to include `velocity_end` instead of just `velocity`.
+That is, change the snippet `u_t + velocity * u_x` by using `tf.where(t < 0.5, ...)` instead of just `velocity`.
+4. Append `velocity_end` to the `params` list in a similar way to `params.append(velocity)`.
+5. At the end of each training iteration, print both `velocity` and `velocity_end`.
+That is, add to the line `print("epoch =", epoch, "loss =", epoch_loss.numpy()...`.

+Now you should be able to run the code.
+You'll probably find pretty poor results: look at the loss, particularly the observation loss, to see the algorithm hasn't converged particularly well.
+Remember, the animation that is produced shows the PINN result correctly, but the "True" result (black curve) is from the previous case with just one velocity, so can be ignored.
+To improve things, you might like to:

+- try more training epochs, for instance `epochs = 10000`.
+Oh dear, it seems as if the convergence stalls at `loss = 0.05`
+- try a different activation function, for instance `tanh` (see the `model(x)` function).
+Aha, after 10000 epochs, the loss has reduced to 0.003 when using `tanh`, which is pleasing.
+- try weighting the terms in the loss function differently (eg `weight_de`)
+- try changing the parameters within the optimizer (the `Adam` parameters)
+- try using a different weight and bias initialisation
+- experiment with your own ideas!

+What are your best values for `velocity` and `velocity_end`?
+Hint, the true value of `velocity` is positive, while `velocity_end` is negative.

 <a name="rungekutta"></a>
 ## Discrete time integration